ballerina-platform/ballerina-dev-website/learn/tooling-guide/visual-studio-code-extension/run-and-debug/run-and-debug.md

     ![Test Debug](/learn/images/test-debug.gif)

-### Strating a Remote Debug Session
+### Starting a Remote Debug Session

 Follow the steps below to start a remote debug session.

-1. Select **Ballerina Remote** from the drop down available in the upper left corner to start a remote debugging session.
+1. Select **Ballerina Remote** from the drop-down available in the upper left corner to start a remote debugging session.

 2. Open the Terminal and execute the Ballerina command, which you want to debug, out of the supported remote debugging commands below.